Chimoney/Community-Website/README.md

 A website for the Chimoney Community by the ChiMers(Chimoney Community Members).
 This is a content hub for the contributions and initiatives of the Chimoney
 Community.

-# Code of Conduct
-Please read and abide by our [Code of Conduct](https://docs.google.com/document/d/1ePyYNcM-uo387XwTtTvrxhA1FOVzL6ykVn38cZy3fZY/edit?usp=sharing); our community aspires to be a respectful place during our online interactions.

 The site showcases different sections of content that include:

 * Blog